SAP-samples/ui5-typescript-helloworld/step-by-step.md

 npm install --save-dev @ui5/cli
 ```

-Afterwards you can use the UI5 Tooling to initialize the project and create the UI5 Tooling specific configuration file - the `ui5.yaml`.
+Afterwards, you can use the UI5 Tooling to initialize the project and create the UI5 Tooling specific configuration file - the `ui5.yaml`.
 To do so, just execute the following command:

 ```sh
 npx ui5 init